renamedquery/blender-multi-instance-rendering/README.md

 https://user-images.githubusercontent.com/38505228/185692568-09a10f1e-f4c2-4003-961c-dec1c9890666.mp4

+***Issues:***

+- The program doesn't enable placeholders, or disable overwriting, so please manually enable placeholders and disable overwriting in the rendering settings for now.

 ***Disclaimers:***

 - This is NOT an addon.
 It is a script that has to be added to every file you want to use multi-GPU rendering for.
 I'll make it into an addon in the future.